bferguson3/swsfc-e/readme.md

 ### reinsert.py
 reinserts json and tlbank.py to sfc1
-note: binary edits not included, output file will not be complete
+note: binary edits not included, output file will not be complete. run binary_edits.ips FIRST.

 ### reinsert2.py
 [coming soon]